PhilipK/BoilR/Readme.md

 [steamgrid_db]
-enabled = true #If false, the whole download of custom art will be skipped. auth_key="<your steamgrid db auth key>" #This value is mandatory if you have steamgrid_db enabled.
+enabled = true #If false, the whole download of custom art will be skipped. auth_key="<your steamgrid db auth key>" #This value is mandatory if you have steamgrid_db enabled. prefer_animated = false #If true, animated images will be prefered over static images when downloading art.
 ```

 ## Tips for Linux